Saadiq-Byte/Happiness_Report/README.md

 ## References

 I had to reference Youtube, Stackoverflow for some help whenever I was stuck.
-For the wordcloud reference Datacamp
+For the wordcloud i reference Datacamp